ukwa/ukwa-services/README.md

 #### Manage

 The critical management component is Apache Airflow, which orchestrates almost all web archive activity.
 For staff, it is accessible at [http://airflow.api.wa.bl.uk](http://airflow.api.wa.bl.uk).
 Each workflow (or DAG in Airflow terminology) is accessible via the management interface, and the description supplied with each one provides documentation on what the task does.
-Where possible, each individual task in a workflow involves running a command-line application wrapped in versioned Docker container.
-Developing our tools as individual command-line applications is intended to make them easier to maintain.
+Where possible, each individual task in a workflow involves running a single command-line application wrapped in versioned Docker container.
+Developing our tools as individual command-line applications is intended to make them easier to develop, test and maintain.
 The Airflow deployment and workflows are defined in the `./manage` folder, in [./manage/airflow](./manage/airflow)

-Another important component is `TrackDB`, which contains a list of all the files on our storage systems, and it used by Airflow tasks to keep track of what's been indexed, etc.
+Another important component is `TrackDB`, which contains a list of all the files on our storage systems, and is used by Airflow tasks to keep track of what's been indexed, etc.

 See [`manage`](./manage/) for more details.